Skip to main content

 So don’t hesitate to dress your children in pajamas if you think that will make them more comfortable and will encourage sleeping.
 This is particularly important if you are taking a red-eye flight.
 Loose-fitting and soft clothes are what you should aim for when dressing yourself and your children.

 Do you have your own family travel packing hacks?
-Share your tips with us in the comments below!
+Share your tips with us in our comments section below!